IzanVentura/Raspberry-conference-device/README.md

 Once the link is open the button to join the meeting will be selected, so you just have to click it (with the TV remote it will be just pressing the ok button).

 When you are inside the meeting, if you press Shift+M (With the TV remote it will just be click one button) you will mute or unmute the microphone.
-Also if you press Shift+S (With the TV remote it will just be click one button), chrome is going to ask if you want to leave the meeting, if you say yes the meeting window will close and go back to the event dashboard (Except in Zoom where you have to press Shift+S multiple times)
+Also if you press Shift+S (With the TV remote it will just be click one button), chrome is going to ask if you want to leave the meeting, if you say yes the meeting window will close and go back to the event dashboard (Except in Zoom where you have to press Shift+S 2 times)

 If at the moment of joining the meeting you have problems, the tv remote is configured to be use as a kind of mouse.